vijayanajay/projects/tapp/code/2025/simpler_st/pdf_report_outline.md

 ---

-This outline will guide the implementation of the PDF report template and related tests.
+This outline will guide the implementation of the Markdown report template and related tests.